-Intense physical activity causing a repetitive impact on the leg, arm, or torso could result in chronic compartment syndrome.
-Many athletes who strenuously exercise or are involved in a high-impact sport may develop the syndrome.
+Intense physical activity causing a repetitive impact on the lower leg, arm, or torso could result in chronic compartment syndrome.
+For example, many athletes who strenuously exercise or are involved in a high-impact sport may develop the syndrome.

-Typically, the condition results from overexertion on a body part that may already be injured from strenuous exercise.
+Typically, the chronic condition occurs from overexertion on a body part where tissues might already be injured from strenuous exercise.

-Both acute and chronic compartment syndrome can result from intense physical injuries caused by trauma, blunt force, or overexertion.
+Both acute and chronic compartment syndrome can result from intense physical injury caused by trauma, blunt force, or overexertion.

-The common risk factors associated with the condition include:
+The common risk factors associated with acute and chronic conditions include:

 - Younger athletes, specifically under forty years of age